 Daily brushing, flossing and oral irrigation are a must for your new dental work.
 Daily plaque removal is critical for the long-term success of your new teeth, as are regular cleaning appointments.

 Any food that can crack, chip or damage a natural tooth can do the same to your new teeth.
 Avoid hard foods and substances (such as beer nuts, peanut brittle, ice, fingernails, or pencils) and sticky candies.
-Smoking will stain your new teeth.
+Smoking can stain your new teeth.
 Minimize or avoid foods that stain such as coffee, red wine, tea and berries.

-If you engage in sports let us know so we can make a custom mouthguard.
+If you engage in sports, let us know so we can make a custom mouthguard.
 If you grind your teeth at night, wear the night guard we have provided for you.
 Adjusting to the look and feel of your new smile will take time.
 If you have any problems or concerns, please let us know at Greenville Office Phone Number 864-271-6705.